EeroKaan/multi-platform-backup-tool/README.md

 ## Requirements

-- **Java Runtime** On the system running MPBT
+- `openjdk-x-jre` On the system running MPBT
-- **mysql / mariadb-client** On target machine when using database backup functionality
+- `mysql-client / mariadb-client` On target machine when using database backup functionality
-- **Prepared SSH Key authentication** To all desired remote machines
+- `Prepared SSH key authentication` To all desired remote machines

 ## License